 Wherever you are, lean on your community to help you get better.
 Community service can single-handedly sway a choice between candidates in your favor.

 How should you give back?
-In every community, you could volunteer at a soup kitchen or an animal shelter, or do highway cleanup.
+You could volunteer at a soup kitchen or an animal shelter in every community or do highway cleanup.
 If possible, find something in your field: If you want to teach, could you be a tutor?
 Perhaps if you’re a designer, you could help a local charity with a pro-bono logo project.

 Maximize your impact by importing the organization’s volunteering schedule into your online calendar.
 Fill gaps in volunteer hours, and you’ll build a reputation as a team player.